-Gateshead Council has determined that Dewhurst Terrace (as marked in red on attached plans and as situated within the Council's area), is contaminated land for the purposes of section 78A(2) of the Act because:
+In March 2005 Gateshead Council determined that Dewhurst Terrace (as marked on attached plans and as situated within the Council's area), was contaminated land for the purposes of section 78A(2) of the Act because:

-The Council has identified a source (contaminant), a pathway and a receptor with respect to the current use of the land and is satisfied that this pollutant linkage presents a significant possibility of significant harm being caused to that receptor.
+The Council had identified a source (contaminant), a pathway and a receptor with respect to the current use of the land and was satisfied that this pollutant linkage presented a significant possibility of significant harm being caused to that receptor.

-Hydrocarbon contamination from leaking former underground fuel storage tanks (now removed) at the former fuel filling station which migrated via the A692 to certain properties on Dewhurst Terrace.
+Hydrocarbon contamination from leaking former underground fuel storage tanks (now removed) at the former fuel filling station which migrated under the A692 to the footpath and certain properties of Dewhurst Terrace.

 Soil, made ground, service conduits and groundwater.